PyChina/weekly/content/Issue/issue-407.md

 - [在 Python 中实现接口](https://pycoders.com/link/3543/web)
     + REAL PYTHON

-In this tutorial, you’ll explore how to use a Python interface.
-You’ll come to understand why interfaces are so useful and learn how to implement formal and informal interfaces in Python.
-You’ll also examine the differences between Python interfaces and those in other programming languages.
+In this tutorial, you'll explore how to use a Python interface.
+You'll come to understand why interfaces are so useful and learn how to implement formal and informal interfaces in Python.
+You'll also examine the differences between Python interfaces and those in other programming languages.

 (`是也乎:`